danialrami/echo-bridge/README.md

 - Processing uses FFT-based convolution with separate processors for left and right channels.
 - Mid-side processing is used for stereo width control.
 - Automatic stereo detection analyzes channel differences to determine if the input is mono or stereo.
+- Memory-efficient implementation using ShyFFT, an optimized FFT library specifically designed for embedded audio applications.
-- Memory-efficient implementation with 1024-point FFT and overlap-add processing.
+- 1024-point FFT with overlap-add processing for efficient real-time convolution.
 - Full 48kHz fidelity with support for IRs up to 3 seconds in length.
+- Enhanced stereo capabilities including true stereo IR pairs or mono-to-stereo expansion.
 - Display abstraction layer for improved code maintainability.
 - Enhanced error handling for robust operation.
+- Footswitch callback system for detecting normal, double, and long presses.

 ## Sound Design Tips